luusluus/vscode-parquet-visualizer/README.md

 ![sql](media/sql.gif)

+### Export Query Result as CSV to Disk
+By clicking on the export button in the query tab, you can save your query result to disk.

+### Copy Query Result to Clipboard
+By clicking on the copy button in the querytab, you can copy the query result data to the clipboard.

 ### Inspect Struct Value
 You can easily inspect complex struct values by clicking on the cell, which shows a popup containing the value of the struct.